-- Print-outs of simple shapes (such as the leaf example shown)
+- The Cut Paper Leave Collage template (such as the leaf example shown)

 I gave my preschooler a scrap of colored paper, and the instructions to cut away (keeping the pieces on the table).
 When she’d cut to her heart’s content, we gathered the cut pieces, and saved them in a plastic bag for another day.

 The next time I needed a project for her to work on, I gave her a glue stick and some print outs of simple shapes.
 In this case, we used leaves for fall, but any simple shape would work!
 Get creative in incorporating other preschool themes or seasonal shapes.

 I instructed her to glue the scraps she’d previously cut inside the leaf outlines by “covering all the white spaces” and “trying to stay in the lines.”

 The project is simple, but a good way for preschoolers to practice their cutting and gluing in a constructive way.
 She was quite proud of her final results!

 To recreate this fun fall leaf collage project, download your free Cut Paper Leave Collage template.